RePeet13/MediaMassager/README.md

-#The Media Massager#
+#The Butle#
-This will allow the control of the flow of media into and through your system to be managed more or less automatically.
+This will allow the control of duties in and around your system automatically.